semaphoreci/docs/docs/essentials/pipeline-queues.md

 ## Conditional queue configurations

-In some cases, it is useful to have different queue behaviours for the same pipeline on different branches.
-Similar to that, you might need only tag-triggered pipelines to be assigned to a separate queue and the rest to behave regularly.
+In some cases, it is useful to have different queue behaviours for different branches of the same pipeline.
+Similarly, you might only need to assign tag-triggered pipelines to a separate queue and let the rest to behave normally.

-Solution for those and similar cases is to have multiple queue configurations that are only applicable if certain conditions are met.
-Semaphore supports this option trough [conditional queue configurations][cond-queue-defs-reference].
+The solution for such cases is to have multiple queue configurations that are only applicable if certain conditions are met.
+Semaphore supports this option via [conditional queue configurations][cond-queue-defs-reference].
 Here's an example:

 ``` yaml